Kylie Jenner Shares With Fans How She Got Her Rockin’ Post-Baby Body: ‘It Has A Lot To Do With Diet’

-Kylie Jenner is letting fans in on a little secret — how she got her body to bounce back so quick after giving birth to her daughter Stormi.
+Kylie Jenner is letting fans in on a little secret — a secret related to how she got her body to bounce back so quickly after giving birth to her daughter, Stormi.

-As fans who follow the lipkit mogul on social media know, Jenner is never one to shy away from showing off her incredible body for her followers.
-Whether it’s rocking a skin-tight dress or baring her midriff for the camera, it’s safe to say that Jenner has one of the best bodies in the business.
-And luckily for fans, she shared a few tips and tricks to her post-baby body on her Instagram Live story.
+As fans who follow the lip kit mogul on social media know, Jenner is never one to shy away from showing off her incredible body for her followers.
+Whether rocking a skin-tight dress or baring her midriff for the camera, it’s safe to say that Jenner has one of the best bodies in the business.
+And luckily for fans, she shared a few tips and tricks regarding her post-baby body on her Instagram Live Story.

 According to People, the 21-year-old was live-streaming with her fans when she was asked by one follower how her body bounced back so quickly after giving birth.
-Kylie attributes most of her weight-loss to diet but also mentions that she has a good metabolism.
+Kylie attributes most of her weight-loss to diet, but also mentions that she has a good metabolism.

 “I’m naturally just a really skinny person.
 But not like Kendall.
 She’s naturally, like model status.
 But yeah, I’ve always had a really flat stomach but I never felt like it went back to what it was before Stormi until recently, and I feel like it has a lot to do with diet.”